 In 2010, the District installed an 8" purple pipe to convey recycled water from CCI to the Horsethief Country Club Golf Course, four miles away.
 CCI's Waste Discharge Order was issued in 2010 and the District's Master Reclamation Order was issued in 2011.
-The golf course will use about one-third of the recycled water produced by CCI.
+The golf course consumes about one-third of the recycled water produced by CCI.

-This Thirty-Eighth annual report is submitted for the Tehachapi-Cummings County Water District as Watermaster for the Cummings Basin.
+This Thirty-Ninth annual report is submitted for the Tehachapi-Cummings County Water District as Watermaster for the Cummings Basin.

-DATE: June 19, 2013
+DATE: April 16, 2014

+By:

-By: A. Cowan, President
+Harry M. Cowan, President